Hugo1234f/GrusGrus/README.md

 Currently the following tasks are being worked on:

-1. Setting up the weather data widget
-2. LAT/LONG to x/y conversion
+1. LAT/LONG to x/y conversion
-3. Aerodrome highlighting
+2. Aerodrome highlighting
-4. OpenGL support
+3. OpenGL support
-5. Transition the webscraping from python to C++
+4. Transition the webscraping from python to C++